|Study type||Study Tier||Start Date||Duration||Course Contact|

 WHAT CAN THIS COURSE LEAD TO?

 A Level 2 Diploma is equivalent to four GCSEs grades A*-E. Students gaining a Diploma in Performing Arts will have access to a range of career and further education opportunities.
-Some students may choose to pursue their studies with the BTEC Extended National Diploma in Performing Arts before progressing to study at degree level at a University.
-The skills learned on the course are essential for any employment and are especially relevant for work which involves dealing with the general public or where confidence is important.
+Some students may choose to continue their studies with the BTEC Extended National Diploma in Performing Arts, others move on further training or into work.
+The skills learned on the course are essential for any employment, and are especially relevant for work which involves dealing with the general public, or where confidence is important.

 What do I need to buy?
 You will be required have appropriate dance/workshop clothing.
 This is simply t-shirts and leggings/track suit bottoms.